dinomite505/learning_docker/docker-container-assignment/README.md

 ```
 docker network create my_app_net
 ```
-This command will create our new custom network and if you list your networks you will see it uses a `bridge driver`. **Network drivers** are built-in or 3rd-party extensions that give you virtual network features.
+This command will create our new custom network and if you list your networks you will see it uses a *bridge driver*. `Network drivers` are built-in or 3rd-party extensions that give you virtual network features.
 <br>

-## Connecting and Dissconecting Containers to Custom Networks
+## Connecting and Disconnecting Containers to/from Custom Networks
 Next, we will use `docker container ls` to list our containers.
 <br>